MidnightDreamerX17/skill20/Skills/SkillDetails/Metamagic.md

 Quicken Spell - +4 circles

 The spell does not take any actions, and takes effect instantly with no chance of interruption.

+## Learning From Party Members

+Average Gold Cost: 0

+Average Training Time for 1st Skill Level: 6 months

+Access to a variety of subjects and materials for practicing magic on.
+The trainer must have Metamagic Level 10.